 Day 2 - Cultural Experience & Coffin Bay Highlights

 An early start this morning, depart for beautiful Coffin Bay.
 This area is of outstanding beauty, sapphire waters, world famous oysters and is home to a variety of important species of flora and fauna.
 There are no other comparable systems of bays and inlets in such compact form anywhere on the coast, which is why this area is classified as a maritime wilderness area.
 This morning’s experience is something that will embed itself firmly into your memory for years to come.
-Local Nauo Aboriginal Jody Miller and a Wirangu tribe member, are outstanding individuals looking to preserve their traditional stories, values and cultures by sharing the knowledge of their traditions from the soul.
-Be completely absorbed as you learn about their fascinating Indigenous culture through hands-on activities such as collecting and foraging for bush-tucker, understanding the amazing diversity of the bush medicine to be found, listening to their captivating story-telling and ancient history as you interact with your hosts to truly form an understanding of the local culture, community and history of this area, well before white man came along.
+Local Nauo Aboriginal Jody Miller, a Wirangu tribe member, is an outstanding individual looking to preserve his traditional stories, values and cultures by sharing the knowledge of his traditions from the soul.
+Be completely absorbed as you learn about his fascinating Indigenous culture through hands-on activities such as collecting and foraging for bush-tucker, understanding the amazing diversity of the bush medicine to be found, listening to his captivating story-telling and ancient history as you interact to truly form an understanding of the local culture, community and history of this area, well before white man came along.
 You may even have the opportunity to experience some traditional methods of bush cooking and of course, tasting is a must.

 This evening, return to your hotel to freshen up, before a five minute stroll to El Giorno’s for a tasting menu.
 Savour a mixture of local fresh seafood and land products that of course are all locally produced.
 Start off with a tasting of Hiramusa yellowtail kingfish sashimi, Southern bluefin tuna sashimi and Coffin Bay oysters – natural – Tokyo – pickled ginger, soy sauce, mirin & wasabi.
 Entrée is followed with Devilled scallops – wrapped in bacon, with steamed rice and chilli cream sauce, salt and pepper calamari and Kinkawooka mussels – cooked in tomato, onion & garlic sauce.
 If you are still wanting more, then the main course is next – King George Whiting – cooked in Coopers pale ale beer batter, prime samm lamb steaks and Spanish king prawns – Spencer Gulf wild catch king prawns cooked in tomato & black bean sauce.
 (B,L,D)